-The staff of the Rehabilitation Technology (RT) branch work with consumers in conjunction with their vocational rehabilitation counselors to determine what assistive technology devices and services can best meet their needs.
+The staff of the Rehabilitation Technology (RT) branch work with individuals with disabilities in conjunction with the vocational rehabilitation counselors to determine what assistive technology devices and services can best meet the individual's needs.

 Assistive Technology Services

 Assistive technology is any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of individuals with disabilities.
 (29 U.S.C.
 Sec 2202(2).

 Individuals with disabilities use assistive technology to accommodate limitations due to their disabilities.
 The Office of Vocational Rehabilitation uses assistive technology to address barriers faced by individuals with disabilities in education, employment, independent living, mobility, and transportation.

 A rehabilitation engineer or technologist is an expert in assistive technology.

 These individuals apply technology and engineering methodology to address the barriers confronted by individuals with disabilities.
 Many times, a rehabilitation engineer or technologist will be able to suggest a piece of equipment that is commercially available to address the needs of individuals with disabilities.
 Other times, the rehabilitation engineer will modify a device to meet an individual’s needs or design and fabricate a custom device.